Jun Tea – Blueberry & lime

 Why Do a Second Fermentation of Jun Tea?

 You certainly don’t have to, and if you’d prefer, you can start drinking your jun straight away.
 A second fermentation though, is a great way to increase the carbonation.
-You can also increase its nutrient content dependent on the additional ingredients you add in.
 And of course, you have the opportunity to build the flavour profile to suit your preferred tastes.

 Is Flavoring Jun Tea Easy?

 Yes, it is!
 A second fermentation just means bottling up your mature jun with added flavours.
 It’s left on the bench again for 1-2 days at room temperature and the fermentation process continues.
-The SCOBY isn’t needed this time because the mature tea has been enriched by the probiotic bacteria.
+The SCOBY isn’t needed this time because the tea is already matured.

 When doing your second fermentation there is really only one step: